 Maybe even blend any leftovers into a yummy sauce.

 It is quite a sweet dish, so a little goes a long way.
 Think strawberry shaped strawberry jam mouthfuls.
-It is also quite hot when it comes out of the oven (due to the sugar), so watch your mouth.
+It is also quite hot when it comes out of the oven (due to the sugar), so allow it to cool a little before serving.
 It can be served hot, warm, cool or cold.

 Prep time: 5 mins